piyasamyak/Higher-Lower-Game-Project/README.md

 ## Getting Started
-Navigate to the downloaded file directory in a terminal and run the following command:
+Navigate to the downloaded file directory in a terminal window and run the following command:

 `python main.py`